 - Cases involving investigation and prosecution for Seaman’s Manslaughter Act

 - Port state control and other regulatory matters

 - Pollution and environmental claims and civil or criminal enforcement defense

 We have provided counsel to various public and private interests involved in shoreside maritime operations, including ports, facilities, and operators, including issues such as port regulatory and compliance frameworks.

 Public Policy, Regulatory and Legislative

-Maritime group professionals have years of experience in legislative and executive branch agencies, which helps us understand the complex issues affecting the maritime industry nationally and internationally, and to provide our clients with effective and creative solutions to legislative, administrative, and judicial issues.
-We regularly advise clients on compliance with coastwise laws, including the U.S. Jones Act and Australian cabotage requirements.
-Our integrated lobbying and regulatory compliance practice allows us to work with clients who want to change as well as comply with restrictions governing their business arrangements.
+Our maritime professionals have years of experience in legislative and executive branch agencies, which helps us understand the complex issues affecting the maritime industry nationally and internationally, and provide our clients with effective and creative solutions to legislative, administrative, and judicial issues.
+We regularly advise clients on compliance with coastwise laws, including the U.S. Jones Act cabotage requirements.
+Our integrated lobbying and regulatory compliance practice allows us to work with clients who want to change, as well as comply with, restrictions governing their business arrangements.